 If you are the type of person who needs instructions, you might want to rethink applying.

 Research technologies that MSPs rely on to prepare for the environment

-If you want to get a head start on impressing MSPs, look into the softwares they use and get familiar with them.
+If you want to get a head start on impressing MSPs, look into the software they use and get familiar with them.

-Feel free to find out which ones you aren’t familiar with and get a sense for how to operate them by:
+Feel free to find out which ones you aren’t familiar with and get a sense of how to operate them by:

 - Poking around panels of the software.